adam-p/markdown-here/README.md

 Here are some common problems that people run into.

 <dl>
-  <dt>Chrome/Firefox/Thunderbird: I just installed <em>Markdown Here</em> and the context menu item isn't showing up.</dt>
+  <dt>Chrome/Firefox/Safari/Thunderbird: I just installed <em>Markdown Here</em> and the context menu item isn't showing up.</dt>
-  <dd>Make sure you restarted Firefox or Thunderbird, and either restarted Chrome or reloaded your webmail page.</dd>
+  <dd>Make sure you restarted Firefox or Thunderbird, and either restarted Chrome/Safari or reloaded your webmail page.</dd>
 </dl>

 ## Compatibility